shawn-sandy/shawnsandy-dev/src/posts/master-main.md

 !['github announcement']({{ hlp.sharp.img(['github-master-main-announcement.jpg'])}})

 The change did not connect with me at first, but out of curiosity, but I decided I would give it a try.
 I was pleasantly surprised.
-GitHub had really thought the process through, provided [a full guide on the process](https://github.com/github/renaming/).
+GitHub had really thought the this through, provided [a full guide on the process](https://github.com/github/renaming/).

 It was not just repositories.
 The company did a full audit of the impact of the change on all supporting services and refactored to ensure minimal downtime for repository owners that would make the change.
 It was a huge undertaking, and that made a difference for me.
 I appreciated the effort!